2020 Maricopa County wildfires: Central Fire

 The fire started around 11:00 a.m.
 (MST) on June 20, 4 miles northeast of New River and quickly spread into the Tonto National Forest on same day it was first reported.
-In 24 hours, the fire had already grew to 3,956 acre caused by hot temperatures, strong winds, and dry fuel.
+In 24 hours, the fire had already grown to 3,956 acre caused by hot temperatures, strong winds, and dry fuel.
 The fire eventually enlarged and expanded along the Top River Mesa.
 Multiple agencies quickly responded to the fast-moving inferno which was still moving northeast.
 They had also called air tankers since the fire was moving quickly due to strong winds and dry brush.
 By midnight on June 22, the fire had scorched 4,517 acre.
 In the evening on the same day, it was announced that the fire was human-caused, but no specific cause was said.

 By June 26, the fire had reached 80% containment and Burned Area Emergency Response assessments were conducted.
 During the blaze, the smoke had an effect on Phoenix's air quality, mostly in the eastern portions of the city.
 On June 30, the fire had finally reached 100% containment.
 No injuries or deaths were reported and no structures were damaged or destroyed.

 Ocotillo Fire

 On May 30, at around 1:00 p.m., a fire sparked and broke out near Ocotillo Road a mile away from Cave Creek.
 Residents of Cave Creek expected hot temperatures and high winds in the forecast on May 30, not knowing that they would have to be forced to evacuate from their homes later on due to the fast-moving Ocotillo Fire.
-2-3 hours later, over 500 residents of Cave Creek were ordered to evacuate immediately.
+2–3 hours later, over 500 residents of Cave Creek were ordered to evacuate immediately.
 Winds fueled the fire and eventually the blaze went on to scorch 20 structures, including 8 homes in Cave Creek.
-By then, the blaze had already grew to over 100 acre and was still 0% contained.
+By then, the blaze had already grown to over 100 acre and was still 0% contained.
 Evacuation orders still remained in place.
 On May 31, the inferno had scorched 980 acre and was 10% contained.
 An evacuation shelter was set up from the Red Cross at Cactus Shadows High School.
 On June 1, progress was made on the raging wildfire with the blaze reaching 67% containment and still steady on 980 acres burned.
 On the same day, it was said that evacuation orders will be lifted on June 2.

 On the same day where evacuations were lifted, the Ocotillo Fire had finally reached 100% containment and the total acreage burned was 980 acres.
 Residents going back home were told to be careful because of engines patrolling throughout the burn scar monitoring for hot spots.
 As a result, the Ocotillo Fire burned 20 structures, including 8 homes.
 Fortunately, there were no injuries or deaths reported.
 Over 200 firefighters battled the blaze.
 More than 500 homes with 1,000 residents had to be evacuated.
 The wildfire was human-caused, but the specific source of the human-caused fire was still under investigation.